bevy-procedural/modelling/README.md

 -   **Delaunay** Slow, but large flat surfaces might render faster.
 Currently uses [Spade](https://github.com/Stoeoef/spade).
 Runs in $\mathcal{O}(n \log n)$ time.
 -   **EdgeFlip** Same output as Delaunay, but without external dependencies and using a very slow edge-flipping algorithm.
 Runs in $\mathcal{O}(n^3)$ time.
     EdgeFlip,
+-   **SweepDynamic** Applies the MinWeight algorithm to each monotone sub-polygon.
--   **SweepDynamic** Calculates the minimum weight triangulation, i.e., minimizes the overall edge length of the triangulation.
+-   **MinWeight** Calculates the minimum weight triangulation, i.e., minimizes the overall edge length of the triangulation.
 Very slow, but produces the theoretically fastest rendering triangulations for large flat surfaces.
 Runs in $\mathcal{O}(n^3)$ time using dynamic programming.
 (Since we don't have inner points this is not NP-hard)
 -   **Heuristic** Heuristic algorithm that tries to find a compromise between the speed of `Sweep` and the quality of `EdgeMin`.
 -   **Auto** (default) Automatically choose the "best" algorithm based on the input, i.e., with the given ratio of numerical stability and performance.